SwiftGen/templates/Documentation/storyboards/macOS-swift2.md

 - When you need to generate *Swift 2* code
 - You want to generate code for AppKit platforms (macOS).
+- **Warning**: Swift 2 is no longer actively supported, so we cannot guarantee that there won't be issues with the generated code.

 ## Customization